Society for Vascular Nursing Patient Education: ARTERIOGRAM

 What is an Arteriogram?

-An arteriogram or angiogram is a test that uses a special x-ray (fluroscopy) to look at the arteries or other blood vessels in your body.
-An arteriogram is done to check for arteries that have become narrowed or blocked or to check for weakening of a blood vessel.
+An arteriogram (angiogram) is a test that uses a special x-ray (fluoroscopy) to look at arteries or blood vessels in your body.
+An arteriogram is done to check for arteries that have become narrowed, blocked, or to check for weakening of blood vessel.
 A specially trained doctor performs the arteriogram.
-The test is done by injecting an x-ray contrast through a small tube (called a catheter) that is put into an artery in your groin or arm.
+The test is done by injecting x-ray contrast through a catheter put into an artery in your groin or arm.
 The catheter is advanced to the affected artery.
-Then a series of x-rays are taken of the involved arteries.
+Then a series of x-rays are taken.
 The x-ray contrast allows the doctor to see a “road map” of your arteries.